AIRTucha/amonad/README.md

 #### Failure

 Represents an error which explains an absents of a value.
-It can be created via a factory with specified type.
+It can be created via a factory with the specified type.

 ```typescript
 Failure<T, E extends Throwable>(error: E) => Result<T, E>